FRR-MAD/frr-mad/README.md

 ## Introduction

 This Project is split into two parts:
-- **frr-mad-analyzer**: The analysis system that consits of aggregator, analyzer, exporting and comms.
+- **frr-mad-analyzer**: The analysis system that consists of aggregator, analyzer, exporting and comms.
 It spawns a Unix socket, which is accessed by frr-mad-tui, to fetch all available data.
 The exporter collects routing data and anomalies, exports them via the well-defined Prometheus Node Exporter API.
 - **frr-mad-tui**: frr-mad-tui is the frontend of this project.
 It's optional but highly practical.
-It enables swifter sanity checks of ospf, by providing the most useful information neatly displayed.
+It enables swifter sanity checks of OSPF, by providing the most useful information neatly displayed.
 A dynamic filter function provides additional Quality of Life improvements to the experience.
-Regardless of the expertise of the user, it's a useful tool to get a quick run-down of an ospf system.
+Regardless of the expertise of the user, it's a useful tool to get a quick run-down of an OSPF system.

 ## Usage